MootazMedhatEzzat/SCS492-Machine-Learning/README.md

 1. Deadline: 07 May 2023 @11:59 PM
 2. No late submission is allowed.
 3. Deliver your code as “.py” files not notebook extensions.
-4. Name your zipped folder that contains [problem1.py and problem2.py] as follows: ID1_ID2_ID3_ID4_ID5.zip.
+4. Name your zipped folder that contains [problem1.py and problem2.py] as follows: STUDENT-ID.zip.
 You will lose 0.5 mark from the assignment grade if you did not follow the correct naming convention.
-5. Team members are Max: 5.
-6. Team members can be from different labs (but they must all attend the discussion together).
-If anyone did not attend the discussion, they will receive zero in the assignment.
-You should understand every point in your code.
-7. ONLY one member should upload the zipped folder to avoid multiple submissions for the same team.
 8. We will run a plagiarism tool to check for any cheating.
 Cheaters will receive zero in the assignment and no excuses will be accepted.

 ### Grading Criteria